codersforcauses/workshops/docs/2024-winter/introduction-to-docker.md

 WORKDIR /app

 # Copy the important files to the working directory
-COPY package*.json tsconfig.json src ./
+COPY . ./
 ```

 ???+ info "What are we copying?"
-    This command copies the `package.json`, `package-lock.json`, `tsconfig.json`, and `src` directory from the host machine to the working directory in the container (`./`).
-This is the bare minimum we need to build the frontend.
+    This command copies everything in the same directory where the Dockerfile is (`.`) from the host machine to the working directory in the container (`./`).
+This is the bare minimum we need to build the frontend. i.e. src, public, package.json, etc.

-### Installing Dependencies and Building
+### Installing dependencies and building

 Now that we have our source code in the image, we need to install the dependencies.
 This is done with the `RUN` command.
 Here, we run both `npm install` and `npm run build` in succession using `&&`.